moonlandsoft/yii2-phpexcel/README.md

 string `$savePath` is a directory to save the file or you can blank this to set the file as attachment.

 string `$format` for excel to export.
-Valid value are 'Excel5', 'Excel2007', 'Excel2003XML', '00Calc', 'Gnumeric'.
+Valid value are 'Xls','Xlsx','Xml','Ods','Slk','Gnumeric','Csv', and 'Html'.

 boolean `$setFirstTitle` to set the title column on the first line.
 The columns will have a header on the first line.